OpenChain-Project/Reference-Material/Self-Certification/Questionnaire/Security-Assurance-1.1/en/Security-Assurance-1-1-Questionnaire-Version-1.md

 - [ ] Yes
 - [ ] No

-Do you have a way to vertify that the processes align with current company best practices and staff assignments?
+Do you have a way to verify that the processes align with current company best practices and staff assignments?
 - [ ] Yes
 - [ ] No